padelis/aws-notes/docs/Autoscaling.md

-# AutoScaling
+# AutoScaling Groups

-# Placement groups
+# Placement Groups

 - Clustered Placement groups
   - Is a group of instances within a single availability zone.
-  - low latency and high traffic.
+  - Used when **low latency** is required.
+  - High traffic use cases.
 - Spread Placement groups
   - Each instance is placed on distinct underlying hardware
   - Separate from each other

 The names are unique.
-AWS recommends homogenous instances
+AWS recommends homogenous instances.
-You can't merge them.
+You **can't merge** groups.